richjdurley/SpringBankKata/README.md

 ```

 ```
-Given a newly created SmartSave account with a deposit of 20.22 and a subsequent withdrawal of 10.00GBP When the balance is queried
+Given a newly created SmartSave account with a deposit of 20.22 And a subsequent withdrawal of 10.00GBP
+When the balance is queried
 Then it should return 10.22
 ```